mdaley/pin_gen_udf/README.md

 to generate a PIN.

+For production use, you should arrange some sort of mechanism for getting the shared library onto your production database servers in a repeatable, reliable way.
+One suggestion would be to have it incorporated into puppet scripts that build out your servers.

-Note that for live use, I've given the shared library file to the DBAs who've put it into their puppet scripts for managing database servers.
-There's no versioning or packaging as I haven't worked out how to do it, but this approach is adequate for the moment.
+There's no versioning or packaging as I haven't worked out how to do it.
+Suggestions anyone?